ahtohbi4/express-routes-dispatcher/README.md

                 list.html.twig
 ```

-Entry point is the `app.js`.
+The entry point is the `app.js`.
 All HTTP-requests server sends to it, and it, in turn, forwards them to the controllers.

 ```javascript
 // app/app.js